phpMagpie/NodeExtras/README.md

 3. Still loads to do with regards to HTML output and related options
 4. Probably coded for my specific use-case at present, needs to be more flexible for use with any site
 5. Childmenu helper not yet coded

+## Disclaimer ##
+This is my first ever plugin, and the first time I have released anything publicly so expect there to be things that could be improved.
+Give me honest feedback and I will try and resolve any issues you may have.